Stony Point, near Henderson Harbor

 Watch for hunters partway down the trail system as part of the trail area is open to hunters during hunting season.

 Directions/Location: From Watertown get on Route 3 (West) and go past Henderson Harbor, look for the flashing light at Military Road, take a right onto Military Road (Route 178).
-Go about 4 miles (keep bearing right at the Y that splits to the Lighthouse Road on the left) to the and look for the Wehl State Park sign at the gravel road to the park on the left; remember – stay on the Military Road until you see the State Park sign.
-5502 Military Road, Henderson, NY 13650 Get Google Map Directions here or use map below.
+Go about 4 miles, keep bearing right on Military Road at the Y that splits to the Lighthouse Road on the left.
+You will eventually come to a private road straight ahead and a sharp right-hand turn onto N. School House Rd to the right.
+Immediately after the sharp right corner watch for the Wehl State Park sign on the left.
+Remember – stay on the Military Road until you see the State Park sign.
+5182 N School House Rd, Henderson, NY 13650

 GPS Coordinates: N43°52’28.43″ W76°16’0.71″ [43.874564,-76.266864 / N 43 52.474, W 76 16.012]

 Trail Distance: Total is 26 miles (they seem to be working on the trails and adding more all of the time).
 1.5 miles to the second set of bathrooms and picnic area.

 Biking: Yes, probably best to use a hybrid or mountain bike.